Superposition theorem for flexible grids: Experiments Application Results

-\subsection{Remedial Action search}
+\subsubsection{Remedial Action search}

-When looking for remedial actions, one topological change might not be enough and you might need to combine few of them.
-Topological change in table \ref{tab:combined_changes} could happen to be possible remedial actions.
-We hence see on a small grid the speed-up factors we can obtain while computing their combinatorial effect compared to state of the art power flow LightSim2Grid \cite{lightsim2grid}.
-As the grid gets bigger, the speed-up factor increases since the computation time will remain similar for ST but solving the power flow requires new adjacency matrix factorization computation.
-The speed-up however decreases while the number of unitary topological changes increases as we can see for configuration n°4.
+When looking for remedial actions, one topological change might not be enough, and one might need to combine a few of them.
+Topological change in Table \ref{tab:combined_Rhanges} could be possible remedial actions.
+We hence see on a small grid the speed-up factors we can obtain while computing their combinatorial effect compared to state-of-the-art power flow LightSim2Grid \cite{lightsim2grid}.
+The speed-up however decreases while the number of unitary topological changes increases as we can see for configuration n°5.
+For larger grids of more than a thousand nodes, we see from Table \ref{tab:number_actions} that more than an order of magnitude speed-up can be obtained for 2 actions, or even a few more, combined.

+To assess its relevance for larger grids, we estimate the action combinatorial depths until EST remains faster than this DC power flow.
+Table \ref{tab:number_actions} also highlights the maximum number of actions for each grid case.
+A significantly high combinatorial depth is observed for large grids, often exceeding $25$ combined actions.
+This is quite substantial in an operational context as the number of allowed manoeuvers for an overall remedial action does not exceed 10 for instance today.
+This shows that EST should always be preferred to standard DC powerflow for this application.

-\subsection{Topological Action Security Analysis}
+\subsubsection{Topological Action Security Analysis}

-Security analysis is an application at the core of power system operations.
-It has been quite optimized over the years, reusing for instance the same matrix factorization for all N-1 contingency computations.
-However when applying a topological change, one might need to be able to assess its robustness and recompute the security analysis quickly.
+Security analysis (SA) is an application at the core of power system operations.
+It has been quite optimized over the years, reusing for instance the same KLU matrix factorization for all N-1 contingency computations.
+However, when a topological change is applied, one might need to be able to assess its robustness and recompute the SA quickly.

-The extended ST can help to reduce the computation time required for security analysis joined with topological actions.
-Addressing a smaller equation system to resolve compared to the entire power flow analysis yields quicker results than alternative approaches based on power flow.
-Therefore, for each grid under test, we select two random topological actions that do not break the grid.
-We then calculate the line outage security analysis for these two actions.
-Figure \ref{fig:security_analysis_computation_time} compares the computation time for the resulting security analysis.
-LightSim solver, once the topological change is computed and applied once, resuses the corresponding matrix factorization to optimize computation.
-This is hence a challenging baseline.
+The EST can help reduce the computation time required for SA joined with topological actions.
+For experiments, for each grid under test, we select two random topological actions that do not break the grid.
+We then calculate the line outage SA for these two actions.
+Figure \ref{fig:security_analysis_Romputation_time} compares the computation time for the resulting SA.
+LightSim compiled C++ solver, once the topological change is computed and applied once, reuses the corresponding matrix factorization to optimize computation.
+This is hence a challenging baseline for our straightforward python implementation.